pedroslev/rooftop-challenge/README.md

 ```

 ### Checking blocks when clicking on 'Check' button
 This was the actual challenge.
-Fist started to separate the first block that was
+First started to separate the first block that was
 already sorted from the unsorted ones (genesis and antiGenesis blocks).
 Then created
 an auxiliar array to store the sorted blocks(orderValidated).
 Did a while loop and
 for loop, first one to recurse orderValidated and loop for antiGenesis.
 While on for